CodeWringer/ambersteel/documents/en/ruleset/rules.md

 Any time in between sessions, players can spend [fate points](#fate-points) to buy cards (boons) from the [hand of fate](#hand-of-fate).

+Also any time in between sessions, players should re-evaluate their character's [beliefs](#beliefs) and change them, as they see fit.

 ## Tests
 Whenever the outcome of an action or situation is uncertain, a **test** may be called for by the **GM**, in order to resolve it.